foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-5/step-3.md

   - JKs Skyrim Doors Patch
   - Janquel's Addon
   - Landscape and Grass Fixes

+#### Additional Instructions

+- Open **COTN Falkreath - Embers XD Patch.esp** in SSEEdit.
+- Double-click the plugin the left pane to expand it and delete the **Worldspace** category.
+- Close SSEEdit and save your changes.

+> We are using the Lux Orbis version of the Embers XD plugin which no longer edits exteriors.

 ##### [COTN Falkreath - RW2 5.0 Patch](https://www.nexusmods.com/skyrimspecialedition/mods/58784?tab=files)